charleneostang/charleneostang.github.io/index.md

 I graduated from Trinity College, University of Cambridge with a First-in-Class Masters in Natural Sciences, where I specialised in Biochemistry.

-[Projects](projects.md): I have gathered over 15 months of academic research experience, from tumour immunology and virology, to bioinformatics and synthetic biology.
+I have gathered over 15 months of academic [research](projects.md) experience, from tumour immunology and virology, to bioinformatics and synthetic biology.
 Over the past 2 years, I have expanded my business skill set across the innovation ecosystem.

-[Interests](interests.md): I am driven by increasing access to scientific understanding, technological advances, and potential.
+I am [driven by](interests.md) increasing access to scientific understanding, technological advances, and potential.

 ## Contact
 Drop me an [email](emailto:charleneostang@yahoo.com) or message me on [LinkedIn](http://linkedin.com/in/charleneostang).
 Always up for a chat, check out my [Calendly](https://calendly.com/charleneostang/30min).